 Pancakes are an American classic.
-Breakfast and brunch would simply be incomplete without them piled high and served with syrup, butter, and all of your topping favorites.
-While the pancake has been a part of your mornings for as long as you can remember, it also dates back thousands of years!
-Explore the history and traditions behind your favorite breakfast food, the pancake!
+Breakfast and brunch would simply be incomplete without these fluffy stacks of deliciousness piled high and served with syrup, butter, and all of your topping favorites.

-Pancakes have been around for centuries as a favorite staple in many cultures.
+Pancakes have been around for centuries and are a staple in many cultures.
 Experts (pancakes experts?) believe that people enjoyed pancakes as far back as 30,000 years ago during the Stone Age.
-Researchers have found pancakes in the stomach of Ötzi the Iceman, famous human remains that date back more than 5,000 years!
+In fact, researchers found pancakes in the stomach of Ötzi the Iceman, famous human remains that date back more than 5,000 years!
 Actually, that’s kind of gross…

 In ancient Greece and Rome, pancakes were made from wheat flour, olive oil, honey, and curdled milk.
-Ancient Greek poets, Cratinus and Magnes wrote about pancakes in their poetry.
+Ancient Greek poets Cratinus and Magnes wrote about pancakes in their poetry.
 Shakespeare even mentions them in his famous plays.
-During the English Renaissance pancakes were flavored with spices, rosewater, sherry, and apples.
+During the English Renaissance, people flavored their pancakes with spices, rosewater, sherry, and apples.

-The name “pancake” started during the 15th century but became standard in 19th century America.
-Perviously, they were called indian cakes, hoe cakes, johnnycakes, journey cakes, buckwheat cakes, buckwheats, griddle cakes, and flapjacks.
+People began using the word “pancake” during the 15th century, and the word became standard in 19th century America.
+Previously, people referred to them as Indian cakes, hoe cakes, johnnycakes, journey cakes, buckwheat cakes, griddle cakes, and flapjacks.
 Early American pancakes were made with buckwheat or cornmeal.
-Thomas Jefferson loved them so much he sent a special recipe to his home town from the White House.

-You may be surprised to find that pancakes exist all over the world and it seems that each culture has its own unique take on them.
-They are served for breakfast, lunch, and dinner all over the globe.
-A few examples of this transcultural food are: Crepes, potato latkes, Irish boxty, Russian blini, Welsh crampog, Indian poori, Hungarian palacsinta, and Dutch pannenkoeken.
+You may be surprised to find that pancakes exist all over the world.
+Each culture seems to have a unique take on them.
+People eat them for breakfast, lunch, and dinner all over the globe.
+Some examples of this transcultural food include crepes, potato latkes, Irish boxty, Russian blini, Welsh crampog, Indian poori, Hungarian palacsinta, and Dutch pannenkoeken.

-Everyone here at Kate’s Kitchen is suffering from pancake syndrome, which we define as the love, addiction, and obsession with pancakes!
-But it turns out that "pancake syndrome” is actually a medical condition.
-It occurs in tropical regions when the flour used in pancakes has been contaminated my mites and causes consumers to have an allergic reaction.
+Everyone here at Kate’s Kitchen suffers from pancake syndrome, which we define as the love of, addiction to, and obsession with pancakes.
+However, as it turns out, “pancake syndrome” is an actual medical condition!
+It occurs in tropical regions when mites contaminate the flour used to make pancakes, which causes consumers to have an allergic reaction.
 YIKES!

 Get ‘Em While They’re Hot!

-Pancakes really have stood the test of time with their extensive history all over the world.
+Pancakes have really stood the test of time with their extensive history all over the world.
 They hold a special place in our hearts, reminding us of comfort, family meals, and Saturday mornings.
-And as it happens, this weekend is the perfect time to celebrate this beloved food AND the beloved men in our lives.
-Celebrate Dad this Father’s Day with a tall stack of homemade pancakes at Kate’s Kitchen!
+We’re looking forward to seeing you soon at Kate’s Kitchen!